airladon/FigureOne/docs/README.md

 A line can be annotated with a label using the `text` property and can be:

--   text (`string`)
+-   text (`string`, or Array&lt;`string`)
 -   an equation (`Equation`, `EQN_Equation`)
 -   real length of line (`null`)

+In all cases, an actual [Equation][478] is created as the label.
+The equation can have multiple forms, which can be set using the `showForm` method.

+If `text`: `string`, then an equation with a single form named `base` will be created with a single element being the string text.

+If `text`: `Array<string>`, then an equation with a form for each element of the array is created.
+Each form is named '0', '1', '2'... corresponding with the index of the array.
+Each form is has a single element, being the text at that index.

+Use `text`: `Equation` or `EQN_Equation` to create completely custom equations with any forms desirable.

-If the label text is the real lenght of the line, then the number of decimal places can be selected with `precision`.
+If the label text is the real length of the line (`null`), then the number of decimal places can be selected with `precision`.

 The space between the line and the label is defined with `offset`.
 An `offset` of 0 puts the center of the label on the line.
 Any